-Industry Description: Production agriculture is an applied science industry requiring trained technicians and professionals with knowledge
+Industry Description: Production agriculture is an applied science industry requiring trained technicians and professionals with knowledge of biological and chemical principles.
+Persons employed in the agricultural science field need to apply this knowledge to the production of food

-^{} REQUIRED: AFYE (3 credits total) required to be taken as well.
-Take 1 credit per quarter; see the WWCC catalog for details.
+^{} REQUIRED: AFYE (3 credits) required to be taken as well.
+See the WWCC catalog for details.
+Refer to Associate in Arts (AA) Guidelines for approved elective courses.
+At least one Diversity course is required.